 1. Take Youth Protection Training (YPT) online at my.scouting.org.
 Certification lasts two year and must not expire prior to the last day of camp.

-- Thursday, May 20, 2021 at 7:00pm, virtually.
+- Thursday, TBD at 7:00 pm, virtually.
 Volunteers and parents of participants will be emailed the link.

 BSA requires a minimum of one person per 25 people on site need to be trained in First Aid/CPR/AED.
 If currently certified, please submit a copy of your certification.
 Find upcoming training opportunities.